GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 ## Dataset Reference

-The RGI7 data set should be cited by
+The RGI 7.0 data set should be cited by
 **Add RGI7 Ref.**

-This Technical Report (focusing on RGI7) should be cited by **Add Ref.**
+This Technical Report (focusing on RGI 7.0) should be cited by **Add Ref.**

 Earlier versions of the Technical Report are referenced as XXXX (focusing on RGI6) and "Arendt et al." (various dates, prior RGI6).